Pricing Auction Items with Auctria

 Unique or High Value Goods & Services

-High Value items do well at live auction too.
+High Value items do well at live auctions too.
 Live auction permits impromptu modifications.
 If the starting bid gets no activity the auctioneer can immediately lower the starting bid and adjust accordingly.

 Example pricing high value: